Legion Leatherworking Leveling Guide 1 - 800

 There are 42 Leatherworking quest in total, they are pretty straight forward, so I will not write down the details of every quests.
 Some of the quests lead you to dungeons but you can finish every quest easily in a few hours if you start them at 110, otherwise you will have to wait because later quests have level requirement.

-The most important quest is Fel Tanning (around 29th quest in the chain).
-After you finish this quest, you will get two rewards: [Recipe: Gravenscale Armbands], and [Recipe: Dreadleather Bindings] .
+The last quest series can only be unlocked at level 110.
+To get these quest you have to do Suramar storyline up to Masquerade quest.
+You will get the starting Suramar quests from Khadgar as soon as you hit 110 and visit Dalaran.
+After you finish the Masquerade quest, visit your Leatherworking trainer at Dalaran and pick up the quest Demon Flesh.
+After you finish this quest chain, you will get two rewards: [Recipe: Gravenscale Armbands], and [Recipe: Dreadleather Bindings] .
 You can also buy the rest of the armor sets from Stalriss Dawnrunner at Suramar after you complete the quest.
 You will use one from these to level leatherworking from 740-800.

 Most Legion recipes now have 3 ranks.
 Higher rank recipes allow you to craft an item for fewer materials.
 Therefore, you should only use rank 3 recipes when you can.